Acronicta spinigera

 Habitat

 Deciduous forests and woodlands.
-Specific associations for the larval stage have not been documented in available sources, though related Acronicta typically feed on broad-leaved trees and shrubs.
+Specific plant associations for the larval stage have not been documented in available sources, though related Acronicta typically feed on broad-leaved trees and shrubs.

 Distribution